EDIpack/EDIpackManuscript/Reply_RefereeB.md

 Their use in EDIpack is deliberate and serves to maintain clarity and modularity in the code, particularly for widely shared objects such as configuration parameters, system-wide operators, or state indexing data.
 Removing these global definitions would require passing a large number of arguments through deep call chains, which we believe would significantly increase code complexity, reduce readability, and introduce greater potential errors, without offering any computational or architectural advantages.

 However, we recognise the importance of careful design in managing global memory, and we have ensured that such variables are encapsulated within dedicated modules with well defined scopes.
-Should it prove beneficial for future code maintainability or extension by third-party contributors, we are ready to reviewing and refining this aspect of the implementation.
+Should it prove beneficial for future code maintainability or extension by third-party contributors, we are ready to review and refine this aspect of the implementation.